DaScient/prompt-atlas-ecl/hyperspectral_visuals/README.md

 Don D.M.
 Tadaya (2025).
 Prompt Atlas — Hyperspectral Visuals: Interactive Performance Framework for Entropic Manifold Analysis.
 DaScient / ArchCore Research Laboratory.

-Would you like me to generate a companion banner image (e.g., a minimalist spectral gradient with the Prompt Atlas wordmark) for the top of this README to make it publication-ready on GitHub?